 We all have bad days at work – days that leave us wishing we had stayed in bed.
-However, if your bad days are becoming more numerous than your good days, then it may be time to seriously consider moving on, either to a new job or a complete career change.
+However, if your bad days are becoming more numerous than your good days, then it may be time to seriously consider moving on, either to a new job or a complete career transition.
+Read further to find out how to change careers and, more importantly, how to find a career you love.

 So how exactly do you know if you should take the risk of leaving the known for the unknown?
 Or if you should change your career path from something safe to something more rewarding?
 Well, there are some telltale signs that it’s time to leave that old job behind and find a fulfilling career that will have you excited to get to work each day.
 Let’s explore a few!